tdwg/bdq/tg2/_build_review/templates/guide/synthetic/synthetic-header.md

 `dwc:relatedResourceID` = the identifier (e.g., `dwc:occurrenceID`) for the original source record.

-`dwc:relationshipOfResource` = “source for modified example record”
+`dwc:relationshipOfResource` = "source for modified example record"

 `dwc:relationshipRemarks`: Structured data specifying the original values for `dwc:institutionID`, `dwc:institutionCode`, `dwc:collectionCode`, `dwc:collectionID`, and `dwc:occurrenceID`, the `doi` for the dataset the original example record was found in, a list of the modifications made to the original record, and potentially, a list of standard Tests and expected Test results that this example illustrates.